 The , which was adopted by the Federal Government in summer 2014, serves as the government’s road map for implementing digital policies in cooperation with the business community, the social partners, civil society and academia.
 Over the last three years, the Federal Government has undertaken key measures to meet the goals set out by the Digital Agenda.
 These measures include the adoption of funding programmes for the expansion of high-performance, nation-wide broadband networks, the launch of additional digitisation projects, the adoption of the IT Security Act and .

 On 26 April 2017, the Federal Government adopted its 2014-2017 Report on the Digital Agenda.
 The report is outlining the progress achieved on digital policy in the last three years.
 It shows that, in many areas, Germany is well-prepared for the digital future.
 You can find detailed information about the Digital Agenda here.

-At the 2016 CeBIT fair, former Federal Minister for Economic Affairs Sigmar Gabriel presented the .
+In addition to the Digital Agenda, the Federal Ministry for Economic Affairs and Energy also presented a at the 2016 CeBIT fair.
 This strategy sets out important measures and policy instruments that Germany will need to deploy in this legislative term and beyond in order to make a success of the digital transformation.

 Guidelines for a digital policy that benefits all